 \begin{conj} Let $r:\gF\rightarrow {\GL}_n(E)$ be a continuous representation that satisfies conditions \(i\) to \(iv\) above and assume that there exist a compact open subgroup $U^p\subseteq \GAp$ and a finite set $\Sigma$ of finite places of $F^+$ as above such that $\widehat S(U^p,E)[\p^{\Sigma}]\ne 0$.
 Then there is an integer $d\in \Z_{>0}$ depending only on $U^p$ and $r$ such that we have an isomorphism of admissible unitary continuous representations of $G(F^+\otimes_{\Q}\Qp)=\prod_{v\vert p}G(F_v^+)$ over $E$,

 \end{conj}

-\begin{rem} Note that $\widehat S(U^p,E)[\p^{\Sigma}]\ne 0$ implies assumption (i) above on $r$ and that both sides of (\ref{beta1}) are admissible unitary continuous representations.
+\begin{rem} Note that $\widehat S(U^p,E)[\p^{\Sigma}]\ne 0$ implies assumption (i) above on $r$ and that both sides of (\ref{beta0}) are admissible unitary continuous representations.
 It should also be true that $\widehat S(U^p,E)[\p^{\Sigma}]$, and thus $\widehat S(U^p,E)[\p^{\Sigma}]^{\ord}$, don't depend on $\Sigma$ as above (for the latter, this is implied by the conjecture). \end{rem}

 \begin{rem} One can formulate a slight generalization of Conjecture \ref{theconj} where we assume in (iv) above that $r_{\tilde v}$ is generic ordinary for some {\it subset} $\Sigma_p$ of the places $v\vert p$ only and $r_{\tilde v}$ is potentially semi-stable with distinct Hodge--Tate weights at the other $v\vert p$.
-In (\ref{beta0}), one then has to replace the completed tensor product over all places $v$ of $F^+$ dividing $p$ on the left hand side by the completed tensor product over the places of $\Sigma_p$ and $\widehat S(U^p,E)[\p^{\Sigma}]^{\ord}$ on the right hand side by
+In (\ref{beta0}), one then has to replace the completed tensor product over all places $v$ of $F^+$ dividing $p$ on the left-hand side by the completed tensor product over the places of $\Sigma_p$ and $\widehat S(U^p,E)[\p^{\Sigma}]^{\ord}$ on the right-hand side by